Connecticut Defective Medical Device Legal Advocacy

 The number of defective medical devices increases each year as more and more manufacturers are developing methods to make our lives easier, although continue to cut corners in their rush to get the product out to the masses.
 However, if you have been injured by a defective medical device, it is important to bring this to the public’s attention by bringing an action against the manufacturer.

-If you or a loved one have been injured by a defective medical device, do not hesitate in bringing a claim against the manufacturer.
-The Connecticut defective medical device lawyers of Eagan, Donohue, Van Dyke & Falsey are well experienced in handling products liability cases, focusing on defective medical products.
-Medicinal products are supposed to work to keep you healthy, not further injure you.
+If you or a loved one has been injured by a defective medical device, do not hesitate in bringing a claim against the manufacturer.
+The Connecticut defective medical device legal team at Eagan & Donohue is well experienced in handling products liability cases, focusing on defective medical products.
+Medical products are supposed to work to keep you healthy, not further injure you.
 Contact our West Hartford office today for your initial free consultation.